unfiltered/unfiltered/docs/07/b.markdown

 defers application of the intent partial function to a cached thread pool.

+### Deference has its Memory Limits

 Unfortunately, that's not the end of the story with deferred execution.
-Applications also need to worry about running out of memory; deferred request handling to an executor as fast as Netty can accept requests would do that.
+Applications also need to worry about running out of memory.
+If you defer request handling jobs to an executor queue as fast as Netty can accept requests, any heap limit can be exceeded with a severe enough usage spike.

-To avoid that scenario, you should equip your plans with an executor that consumes a limited amount of memory and blocks on incoming requests when that limit is reached.
+To avoid that kind of failure, you should equip your plans with an executor that consumes a limited amount of memory and blocks on incoming requests when that limit is reached.
 If you've defined a simple local base plan (like the `MyPlan` above), you can customize it later (ideally, before your server throws an out of memory exception) with with a memory-aware thread pool executor.

 ```scala
 trait MyPlan extends cycle.Plan with